RV poster

 The inciting incident occurs at 12 minutes when Bob's boss Todd demands he cancel the Hawaii vacation and go to a merger meeting in Colorado instead, threatening his job.
 Bob realizes he must choose between his career and disappointing his family - the disruption that will force him into the adventure..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to The Munro family reluctantly gets into the rented RV and pulls out of the driveway, beginning the road trip.
+This reveals the protagonist's commitment to The Munro family reluctantly gets into the rented RV and pulls out of the driveway, beginning the road trip.
 Bob has committed to the deception and there's no turning back - they're entering the world of RV travel and all its complications., moving from reaction to action.

 At 50 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat A false victory: the family actually starts bonding during the trip, sharing genuine moments together.
 Bob begins to see what he's been missing, and the kids warm up to the adventure.
 For a moment, it seems like Bob might pull off both the business deal and family reconnection - but the stakes are about to rise., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.